-To make these healthy Vegan Mikado Sticks gluten-free, you can substitute the plain white flour with gluten-free oat flour.
+To make these Healthy Mikado Sticks gluten-free, you can substitute the plain white flour with gluten-free oat flour.

-If you are not gluten intolerant, I would recommend you to use the original recipe; Mikados are easier to make using plain flour.
+If you are not gluten intolerant, I recommend you to follow the original recipe; Mikados are easier to make using plain flour.

 SHOULD YOU EAT COMMERCIAL OR HOMEMADE MIKADOS?

 First of all, there are only 17 sticks in a store-bought Mikado box.
 And well, for someone who loves snacking and eating chocolate, 17 sticks definitely is not enough.

 With this recipe, you can make up to 45 Mikado sticks, which means you can have as many as you desire AND share them with your family and friends.

 And let’s be honest, it is so much more enjoyable when it is homemade, right?